-How to stay positive and build confidence?
-Both are key to a board appointment.
+How to stay positive and build confidence whilst pursuing a board appointment

 Facebook